slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 in
 ...

-Vocab size = 1842 unique words
+Vocab size = 1843 unique words

 ```
-The size of the vocabulary (1842) will be important as an input for the embedding layer.
+Out of a total of 6453 words, 1843 unique words were found.

 ## Pad the documents